noahehall/theBookOfNoah/0current/databases/db_architectures.md

   - [YC discussion](https://news.ycombinator.com/item?id=21970952)

 ## terms
+- data mesh: enables collection, integration and analysis of data from disparate systems concurrently in a single location
+  - it connects to disaparate systems, to pull data on the fly
+- data lake: allows storing yuuuge amounts of raw, structured, and/or unstructured data in a single repository enabling comprehensive analysis from a single location
+  - i.e. you push any and everything into a data lake, whether or not the data has a purpose
+  - it doesnt connect to disparate systems, you have to push it into the lake
+- data warehouse: allows storing yuuuge amounts of structured, filtered data that has already been processed for a specific purpose (like data already in use by app/biz)
+  - i.e. you push filtered data into a warehouse, for later analysis
 - high scalability:
   - scale up/vertical: whatever you have now, but optimized for multi-core, multi-cpu, and high capacity storage devices, usually on the fly
   - scale out/horizontal: whatever you have now, but more of it; usually on the fly